| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 • Limit junk information

-• Devices: distance devices during emotional stress.
+• Devices: Keep devices in distant place during emotional stress.

 A healthy way of living automatically declines the desire in digital.